-This is the most common error message we see when submitting RTI (either FPS or EPS) to HMRC.
+This is the most common error message when submitting RTI (either Full Payment Submission or Employer Payment Summary) to HMRC.

-If you get this error, it means HMRC have received your submission but are rejecting it because either your PAYE scheme references are incorrect, the Government Gateway User ID and password is wrong or your PAYE scheme is not set up in your business account or with HMRC correctly.
+If you get this error, it means HMRC have received your submission but is rejecting it because either your PAYE scheme references are incorrect, the Government Gateway User ID and password are wrong or your PAYE scheme is not set up in your business account correctly.

 Are your Government Gateway Credentials correct?

 To submit information to HMRC, Shape Payroll needs your HMRC Government Gateway login details.